 Malaria remains the leading cause of morbidity and mortality in Burundi.
 In 2016, the number of malaria cases reached 8.3 million, out of a population of 11 million.
 The malaria epidemic is concentrated in the eastern, central, and northern parts of the country.
 The most important determinant of this situation is an increase in the number of vectors transmitting malaria.
 Indoor Residual Spraying (IRS) is only conducted in a few selected districts and mosquito net utilization is low, at 24% pregnant women in key provinces (DHS 2016).
 The previous mass distribution of mosquito nets was in mid-2014.
 Since October 2017, following the mass distribution of insecticide-treated nets (ITNs) funded by Global Fund to Fight AIDS, Tuberculosis, and Malaria (GFATM) with support from USAID, malaria caseloads are 50% lower than 2016 and 22% lower than 2015.
 The monitoring of mosquito populations and behaviors are critical for evidence-based planning to control malaria in Burundi.

-PMI VectorLink Burundi aims to strengthen national capacity in vector surveillance and control.
-This support includes technical assistance for the collection of data on vector species composition, behavior, and susceptibility to the main classes of insecticides used in vector control, as well as the establishment and operationalization of sentinel sites, development of national human resources, and the institution of essential infrastructure for entomological surveillance.
+In 2020-2021, PMI VectorLink will continue to support the NMCP to conduct entomological monitoring, insecticide resistance monitoring, ITN durability monitoring, and provide IRS technical assistance in the country.
+The project’s primary objective is to strengthen the national capacity in vector surveillance.
+The support includes technical assistance; a collection of data on vector species composition, behavior, and susceptibility to the main classes of insecticides used in vector control; the operationalization of nine sentinel sites; and development of national human resources for entomological surveillance.

 Insectary and Laboratory Activities

 - Support the NMCP to manage the insectary, maintain the mosquito colonies;

 - Ensure all activities in the insectary follow standard protocols;